cwarden45/DNAmethylation_templates/EPIC_COHCAP_Demo/README.md

-**NOTE: This script was tested with R-devel.
+**<u>NOTE</u>: This script was tested with R-devel.
 You might want to wait until the next Bioconductor release to test it on your own**

 1) [Download](ftp://webdata2:webdata2@ussd-ftp.illumina.com/downloads/productfiles/methylationEPIC/infinium-methylationepic-demo-dataset.zip) and extract the Illumina EPIC Methylation Demo Dataset